Individual counselling in Burnaby

 DBT can help individuals with emotional regulation and distress tolerance by learning skills and strategies to help them cope.
 For example, noticing signs of sadness in the body and learning how to manage these feelings.

 Burnaby grief and loss counselling focuses on gently understanding how your grief manifests emotionally, physically, and in your relationships.
 You might feel waves of sadness, irritability, numbness, or notice changes in sleep, appetite, or energy.
 As your Burnaby therapist, I unpack how these feelings, thoughts, and behaviours impact your close relationships, your work, and your life in general.
 These experiences can feel isolating, especially if others don’t seem to understand or acknowledge what you’re going through.
-Together, we create space to slow down and connect with your inner experience in a way that feels validating, supportive, and reassuring.
+Together, we create space to slow down and connect with your inner experience in ways that feel validating, supportive, and reassuring.
 I support you through each stage of your grief and invite you to be kind and patient with yourself.

-Burnaby grief and loss counselling understands that everyone grieves differently, and your process doesn’t have to look a certain way.
+Grief and loss counselling in Burnaby understands that everyone grieves differently, and your process doesn’t have to look a certain way.
 Some days, you may feel ready to talk; other times, silence will feel more natural.
 You may be holding onto feelings you haven’t had space to express, or you may not even know what you’re feeling.
 In our work together, we move gently, making room for curiosity, vulnerability, and reflection.
 There are five stages of grief: denial, anger, bargaining, depression, and acceptance.
 Clients move through these stages in different ways.
 As your counsellor in Burnaby, I will support you every step of the way.
 You set the pace, and I walk beside you as we explore what your grief needs.
 I invite clients to be extra patient and kind to themselves as they grieve their loss.

-Burnaby grief and loss counselling supports your grieving and healing process.
+Grief and loss counselling in Burnaby supports your grieving and healing process.
 It means learning how to carry your grief in a way that honours what you’ve lost and nurtures your well-being.
 You’ll notice shifts, moments of clarity, self-compassion, or even relief as we work together.
 Some of our work together may focus on your accepting your feelings and thoughts without judgment.
 You build your resilience by allowing your feelings to surface and by learning to soothe and validate them.
 As a Burnaby therapist, I support clients with emotional regulation and becoming more attuned to physical sensations.
 We focus on tools and practices that support you as you rebuild your sense of self and connection to life.
 You don’t have to do it all at once, and you don’t have to do it alone.

 There is no timeline for grief, and we all process grief differently.
 A parent who loses their child may take years to grieve, and a part of them may always miss their child.
 An adult who loses their parent may take a few years to grieve, but they may process this loss differently.
 As your Burnaby therapist, I support clients with unpacking and processing their loss in a safe, confidential space.
 There is no “right” way or “one” way to grieve the loss of a loved one.